 For LLM in Legal Practice

-The following LLM Transactional and Business Skills modules are available for LLM in Legal Practice programmes:
+The following Transactional Skills modules are available for LLM in Legal Practice programmes for 26-27:

 These modules will offer you: